 As a simple illustration, based on historical data, the Core Balance strategy has an overall portfolio risk (as measured in standard deviation of returns) of 6.5% p.a.
 How should this risk be “spent” across the portfolio components – stocks, bonds, and gold – given that each asset class has its own level of risk?

 This is where Syfe’s investment team will optimize the portfolio weights of each asset class to meet the overall risk budget of the portfolio while seeking to achieve the maximum Sharpe Ratio possible.

 The value-add of our Core portfolio strategy lies in our use of Smart Beta factors, which we introduced for our popular Equity100 portfolio last year.

-Simply put, our Smart Beta strategy optimises our Core equity selection based on three classical factors: Large-cap, growth, and low-volatility.
+Simply put, our Smart Beta strategy optimises our Core equity selection based on three factors.
+The portfolio has a geographical tilt towards China, a moderated tilt towards growth, and a low-volatility tilt.
 These factors have been selected to generate better risk-adjusted returns.